South Maitland Railway railcar

 They operated all services on the line from Cessnock to Maitland except for the daily Cessnock Express to Sydney which continued to be operated by the NSWGR.
-All were painted royal blue and yellow.
+All were painted royal blue and yellow, perhaps using paint left over from the parallel Victorian Railways W class project.
 The original timetable provided services throughout the day, seven days a week.
 In May 1965, Saturday afternoon and all Sunday services were cancelled while off-peak services on weekdays were reduced to three in the morning and three in the afternoon.

 In January 1967 all SMR operated passenger services were cancelled and the railcars withdrawn and placed in store at East Greta with a replacement Rover Motors bus service to Newcastle introduced.
 The through NSWGR operated services continued until May 1972.
 After attempts by SMR to sell the Tulloch railcars failed, they were scrapped in 1977.